 - The failover is initiated and the sequence of tasks performed during the process is displayed in the Process Manager window.

 - Make sure to open the CommCell Console and Command Center from the new active CommServe host, after a successful failover.
-Make sure to connect to the currently active host in the CommCell list displayed in the Connect to CommCell dialog box.
+Make sure to connect to the currently active host in the CommCell box displayed in the Connect to CommCell dialog box.
 (This applies only when a floating CommServe name is not used.)

 Recommendation: To ensure that the Commcell Console and Command Center points to the correct CommServe, use a floating name.
 Even if the CommServe is not installed with a floating name, you can create a virtual DNS record and point to the IP address associated with the active CommServe.
 For other alternatives, see Third-Party Port Mappings (TPPM or Network Proxy).